 The Amazon Echo is a voice-activated home audio speaker system with Bluetooth and Wi-Fi connectivity.
-Here we answer your Amazon Echo questions and explain what is the Echo Dot and Echo Show in our complete guide to Amazon Echo.
+Here we answer your Amazon Echo questions and explain what are the various products in our complete guide to Amazon Echo.

 What is Amazon Echo?